Pumpkin Macaroni and Cheese with Bacon and Caramelized Onions

 This is a Sponsored post written by me on behalf of Carton Smart.
 All opinions are 100% mine.

-This pumpkin macaroni and cheese is kicked up a notch using bacon and caramelized onions but kept healthy but reducing the amount of fat and using whole grain pasta.
+Healthier whole wheat pumpkin macaroni and cheese is kicked up a notch with the addition of bacon and caramelized onions.
 Win-win!

-I adapted this macaroni and cheese recipe from Erin of The Law Student’s Wife.
-If you haven’t been to Erin’s site, you need to check it out, stat.
-As soon as I saw this recipe, I knew it would be happening asap in my kitchen.
-I made it for some of my friends for a play date.
+I decided to make it for some of my friends who came over for a play date with my kids.
 Now they won’t come over unless I cook.
 But I can’t say that I blame them.
 I ate about as much macaroni and cheese as all of them combined.

 - 4 ounces thick-cut bacon (4-5 slices)